charMstr/ft_services/README_FOR_42PEERS.md

 - activate the debug mode in wp-config.php on the container where wordpress is installed.

-#### sugestion of the commands that worked for me.
+#### Sugestion of the commands that worked for me:

-I could finally

-I suggest you first creat a docker network:
+First creat a docker network:
 ```
 docker network create _**my_newtork_name**_
 ```
-Thenk I suggest you try to build and run:
+Then I suggest you try to build and run:

 - your _wordpress_ container (with its own nginx server listening on port 5050)
 - your _mysql_ container (mysqld is a server itself)